-The aim of the AMA Victoria Doctors in Training (DiT) mentoring program is to provide a supportive and safe format for DiTs to consider and discuss career and professional development opportunities and challenges by engaging with a more experienced doctor who has skills in mentoring.
+The aim of the AMA Victoria mentoring program is to provide a supportive and safe format for doctors to consider and discuss career and professional development opportunities and challenges by engaging with a more experienced doctor who has skills in mentoring.

 AMA Victoria Mentoring from AMA Vic on Vimeo.